 The ritual dramatic traditions of my homeland were elaborate art-sciences of life-renewal and meaning-making – ways of re-membering the human being, the community and the village.
 Ritual performances were “whole works of art” that simultaneously and ingeniously incorporated dance, theatre, storytelling, music, and visual art.
 They constantly broke “the third wall” through their immediacy and intimacy which connected not only audience and performer, but the audience itself as one teeming mass of human aliveness.
 The ancient theatres were the original avante-gaurde.
 They were always based in the context of a community and the village and were “site-specific” – happening in temples, sacred groves and near agricultural fields – and on specific lunar and astrological dates throughout the performance season.
 As such, these performances served as annual communal rite of passages – not for individuals – but for a whole family, a community or village.
 And more than most theatre of our modern and Western realities, they possessed the rare and un-replicable ingredient of Soul.
 But such magic and liminality didn’t just serve the purpose of “entertainment” as most modern theatre does.
 It was the way a family, a people, an entire bio-region, stayed knit together – and not just for themselves, but for the welfare of their shared Ecology – the Devi, mother Earth.
 It was the way consciousness grew over time within each individual, because the stories told had within them the Big Picture, the larger blueprint.
 All of this I would come to understand in time, but the seeds were planted way back then by patient ritual performers and elders who explained what they could to me until those same seeds could take root within my own mind and heart, and body.
 In the Indian traditions, we say that the “form” of tradition holds within it the keys to consciousness.
 While I’m no master at any one form and was never immersed long within a guru-shishya relationship, I nevertheless feel blessed to have received transmission in a less direct way; I imbibed magic and storytelling wherever I could like a hungry orphan who was always asking, “Are you my mother?”
 After all, its those who were once orphaned who know most deeply the gift of family, the gift of art, the gift of place, and the longing to belong.

 So, for the past 7 years I’ve dedicated my forces to creating “new ritual theatre” dedicated to place (often outdoors and usually never on a conventional “stage”) that speaks of Nature and our sacred relationship to it, that speaks of an essential erotic-ness of life, and of the politics of human delusions, industrial culture, capitalism, war and displacement, about women and men and love and grief, loss and renewal.
 Ritual and theatre have been the only ways I’ve experienced real authentic community, and that’s why I’ve continued to create and offer them – its kept my soul afloat and fed.
 Its also taxed me a lot on all levels, but I guess that’s the way it goes.
 I was never taught so much.
-Made it up as I went along with all the blunders and foibles of a young person- arrogance, fear, insecurity and exhaustion.
-I’ve made tons of mistakes, failed greatly, learned humility, contributed some good remembrances within my community, and succeeded at “making beauty out of my grief”.
+Made it up as I went along with all the blunders and foibles of a young person- fear, insecurity and exhaustion.
+I’ve made tons of mistakes, failed greatly, learned humility, contributed some good remembrances within my community, and succeeded - in the words of Martín Prechtel - at “making beauty out of my grief”.

 Being in India again last year, the message was so clear to me, that things are ending there – the old ways, the old cultures are almost extinct.
 My once-wild jungle homeland is mostly covered over with concrete, even the snake groves, the Goddess groves.
 My people are numbed-out and lost.
 My heart grieves for us, even as they continue to feel nothing while the water turns blacker by the day and drought approaches massive proportions.
 So, here I am: holding a small heirloom seed, a spark, of that original wholesomeness, that magic – and my privilege and responsibility to my ancestors and to the future generations is to continue to nourish and cultivate that here – in this new old world – to craft new medicine and new ritual, to offer beauty and remembrance as I have been, in this strange dispossessed land of America, a place whose people have little roots and no ritual, their Soul substituted wholesale for stuff you can buy at the Dollar Store.

 Often these days, I also wonder whether there’s any point to creating theatre/ sacred art/ ritual, without a village to honor it.
 Is it true that perhaps much of my work goes to ears and eyes who can’t hear or see it fully, can’t comprehend, can’t necessarily even feel because it may be too intimate, too real, and too threatening?
 Because the story I’m telling requires of them to sacrifice artificiality and the false safety of “first-world” numbness.
 And in the West, the world of theatre, just like the world of “art” in general, (aside from renegade theatres like Bread and Puppet and the like) is one that’s celebrated and reified the more its disconnected from Nature, place and community.
 The more packaged and glossy, the better its considered to be.
 The work I create doesn’t fit into the construct of the Western theatre – it doesn’t come from the same aesthetic and affect of disconnection or of the “whiteness” that sells, it can’t necessarily be contained within a building, and is not necessarily reliant on technology or the hyper-post-modern deconstruction of everything.
-And after it all, I am not white.
-In the end it is that very browness and “Indian-ness” which sets me apart form America, and which sets America apart from me.
+And after all, I am not white.
+In the end it is that very brownness and “Indian-ness” which sets me apart form America, and which sets America apart from me.
 While all of this can feel lonely, its also a blessing.
 It’s a blessing to known one’s roots, to be proud of them, and to come from a place and a people who revered a well told story – through the language of the body and voice.
 In the end, the theatre I make adores love, and stories and the simplicity of human being in relationship to place.